transpose-publishing/landscapeStudy/README.md

 [`extrafont`](https://cran.r-project.org/web/packages/extrafont/README.html).

-The basis for the paper is `02-analysis-writeup.html`.
+The basis for the paper is `02-analysis-writeup.Rmd` (which is transformed into `02-analysis-writeup.html` with the `knitr` package).
 Since writing the paper was a collaborative effort, we used a GoogleSheet to work on the manuscript.
 For this reason, the text in `02-analysis-writeup.html` is not identical to the paper, but rather a first draft version.
 The code and figures are identical to